google-research/google-research/marot/README.md

     annotation/rater.
 This object may not necessarily be repeated across multiple ratings for the same segment.
 The segment object may contain the following fields:
-      - **references**: A mapping from names of references to the references themselves (e.g., {"ref_A": "The reference", "ref_B": "..."}).
-This field need not be repeated across different systems.
-      - **primary_reference**: The name of the primary reference, which is a key in the "references" mapping (e.g., "ref_A").
-This field is required if "references" is present.
-This field too need not be repeated across different systems.
       - **metrics**: A dictionary in which the keys are the names of metrics (such as "Bleurt-X") and values are the numbers for those metrics.
 The metric name "MQM" is used for the MQM score.
 Note that this MQM score